lwjglgamedev/lwjglbook-bookcontents/chapter-02/chapter-02.md

 * `width`: Desired window width:
 * `ups`: Defines the target number of updates per second (initialized to a default value).

-Let's examine the constructor of the `Window+  class:
+Let's examine the constructor of the `Window` class:

 ```java
 public class Window {